 "So that all nations might believe and obey him." -- Romans 16:26

-Ralph D. Winter has been quoted as saying that you can go, send or mobilize, but if you have a choice, then choose mobilization because it's a strategic contribution to missions if you can mobilize ten people to go in place of you as one.
+The late missiologist Ralph D. Winter has been quoted as saying that a believer can go or send or mobilize.
+However, he said, if you have a choice, then choose mobilization because it will be a strategic contribution to missions if you can mobilize ten people to go rather than just you are one person going.